ABM & A-1 Logo Small

 Positive pressure dilute phase conveying systems use air pressure to move materials from a storage vessel to the receiving vessel.
 These systems are suitable for transporting materials over a short distance and at a low flow rate.

 Vacuum dilute phase conveying systems use a vacuum pump to move materials from a storage vessel to the receiving vessel.
-These systems are suitable for transporting materials over a long distance and at a high flow rate.
+These systems are typically used for materials traveling long distances at high flow-rates.

 Combination dilute phase conveying systems use a combination of positive pressure and vacuum to move materials.
-These systems are suitable for transporting materials over a moderate distance and at a moderate flow rate.
+These systems are better for moderate distance and at a moderate flow rate.

 Comparing the two